Cyfrin/aderyn-ci/README.md

 ## Recommended workflow

 1. Install the officially supported [Aderyn VSCode Extension](https://marketplace.visualstudio.com/items?itemName=Cyfrin.aderyn)
 2. Get comfortable with attending to the instant local feedback loop.
-(Either by fixing the issue or acknowledging to not fix it)
+(Acknowledge it either by fixing the issue or explicitly [ignoring](https://cyfrin.gitbook.io/cyfrin-docs/directives-to-ignore-specific-lines) it)
 3. Add the following to your CI to catch unacknowledged issues before merging PRs.

 ## How to use